cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 sudo pacman -S --needed base-devel git && git clone https://aur.archlinux.org/paru.git && cd paru && makepkg -si
 ```
 ## Install CachyOS Repositories and CachyOS Kernel (Optional)
 [CachyOS](https://cachyos.org/) is a **performance focused Arch-based** Linux distribution.
 If you would like an **out of the box experience** (it can be considered out of the box compared to Arch) and need the best performance possible, I would simply install CachyOS.
-However, I just want to use their [greatly optimized repositories and kernel](https://github.com/CachyOS/linux-cachyos#cachyos-repositories) while configuring every other thing about my system on my own. **Be careful, do not use CachyOS kernel if you need good battery life!** However, you can still install the kernel and use it while performing tasks with high load such as gaming and switch to default **Linux** or **Linux-LTS** kernel when you need more battery life.
+However, I just want to use their [greatly optimized repositories and kernel](https://github.com/CachyOS/linux-cachyos#cachyos-repositories) while configuring every other thing about my system on my own. **Be careful, do not use CachyOS kernel if you need good battery life!** However, you can still install the kernel and use it while performing tasks with high loads such as gaming and switch to default **Linux** or **Linux-LTS** kernel when you need more battery life.
 ### Install
 ```
 wget https://mirror.cachyos.org/cachyos-repo.tar.xz && tar xvf cachyos-repo.tar.xz && cd cachyos-repo && sudo ./cachyos-repo.sh && sudo pacman -Sy && sudo pacman -S linux-cachyos-bore
 ```
 ## GRUB Configuration
-**Location of GRUB**:
+- **Command to configure GRUB**:
 ```
 sudo nano /etc/default/grub
 ```
+- **Options to edit in GRUB** - *Don't forget to do unchecking (remove the # signs of the options)*
 ```
-GRUB_CMDLINE_LINUX_DEFAULT="mitigations=off"
+GRUB_CMDLINE_LINUX_DEFAULT="mitigations=off" #don't remove existing parameters, just add the new parameter you see at last.
 GRUB_DEFAULT=saved
 GRUB_SAVEDEFAULT=true
 GRUB_DISABLE_SUBMENU=y
 ```
-### Information About GRUB Configuration
-- **You have to execute this command in terminal to apply changes**:
+- **Command to apply changes**:
 ```
 sudo grub-mkconfig -o /boot/grub/grub.cfg
 ```
+### Things You Should Know
 - **CPU mitigations reduce performance by 30% on these CPUs:**
   - **AMD**: `Zen 1, Zen 1+, Zen 2`
   - **Intel**: `6th, 7th and 8th Generation`